 BeatWalk music festival

-Since 1995, Columbia City BeatWalk has hosted South Seattle’s summer music festival.
-The informal event includes bands at multiple venues and on the sidewalks of the historic neighborhood.
+Since 1995, Columbia City has hosted BeatWalk, South Seattle’s summer street music festival.
+The informal event includes bands inside multiple venues, on the sidewalks, and in the alleys of the historic neighborhood.
 Hosted by neighborhood businesses, the lineup always features a diverse array of first-rate, local musicians.

 - Beatwalk takes place through summer and into fall, every 2nd Sunday from June through September.